bobheadxi/bobheadxi.github.io/content/_posts/2020-06-21-docker-sidecar.md

 * [sourcegraph#11427](https://github.com/sourcegraph/sourcegraph/pull/11427) - I ended up reverting this due to bugs in certain environments and adding it back in [sourcegraph#11483](https://github.com/sourcegraph/sourcegraph/pull/11483), but both PRs include relevant discussions.
 These PRs implements a basic sidecar without start and restart capabilities.
 * [sourcegraph#11554](https://github.com/sourcegraph/sourcegraph/pull/11554) adds the ability for the sidecar to start and restart the main service.

+Note that most of the above work has been superseded by a pivot to Prometheus (see the [update](#️update)).
+Following the pivot, a lot of other work was enabled by the addition of this sidecar:

+* [sourcegraph#12010](https://github.com/sourcegraph/sourcegraph/issues/12010) (implementation: [sourcegraph#12491](https://github.com/sourcegraph/sourcegraph/pull/12491)) proposed a mechanism for denoting ownership in our monitoring and routing alerts appropriately.
+* [sourcegraph#17602](https://github.com/sourcegraph/sourcegraph/pull/17602) demonstrated potential summary capabilities a sidecar can export.
+* [sourcegraph#17014](https://github.com/sourcegraph/sourcegraph/pull/17014) and [sourcegraph#17034](https://github.com/sourcegraph/sourcegraph/pull/17034) adds timestamped links to relevant Grafana panels to alert messages.

+## About Sourcegraph

 Learn more about Sourcegraph [here](https://about.sourcegraph.com/).